 The village has its own leisure centre, with 16m swimming pool, jacuzzi, and steam room.
 There is a games hall available for hire, suitable for sports such as badminton or indoor football.
 There is a free-to-use football pitch and multicourt at the Fraser Park; tennis equipment can be provided on request.
 There is also a children's playpark here, in addition to smaller parks at Sycamore Avenue and Port Arthur.
 Scalloway youth cafe project located at the youth centre on Main Street, offers young people over the age of 10 the use of a games hall, music room, snooker/pool room, Darts, arts and crafts and a Café area which sells milkshakes and other food and soft drinks at a low cost.
 Scalloway Gym located at Norway House, is Shetlands biggest and best gym - with cardio, boxing, strongman and a huge selections of free weights.

 Scalloway has two independent shops, both of which are open until 10pm.
 The Scalloway Meat Company is a small supermarket and butcher; it also has an additional upstairs store, typically open until 5pm, which sells various items including clothing, toys and home goods.
 The Checkout is a smaller newsagents and grocers.
 Both shops are licensed to sell alcohol between 10am and 10pm.
 The village also has a pharmacy on Main Street, open until 5pm.
 This store also acts as the village's post office.
 Blydoit Fish Shop sells fresh seafood.
 It is across the road from the local veterinary practice.
 Sharp Image Hair and Beauty Salon is a unisex hair and beauty salon opposite the local hall and next door to Scalloway Motors - an independent service centre for both cars and motorcycles.
 The Shearing Shed, on Main Street, has both a ladies hair salon and a separate gents barber.
-The Scalloway Hotel has an AA Rosette awarded restaurant.
-The hotel also provides bar meals, teas and coffees.
+The KB Pub/Restaurant in the heart of Scalloway has been fully renovated and has recently opened to reve reviews.
 The Cornerstone Cafe Restaurant is open 7 days a week and offers breakfast and lunch and snacks during the day as well as evening meals at the weekend.
 Da Haaf Restaurant (located in the NAFC Marine Centre) also opens daily during the week with evening meals at the weekend.
 It has beautiful views over Scalloway and Trondra.
-The Kiln Bar & Cafe serves cooked breakfasts and typical bar meals such as fish and chips.
 Visitors can also buy takeaway Chinese food from the Hai Yang Chinese Take Away, opposite the Scalloway Castle.
 There are two members clubs in Scalloway, the Royal British Legion, opposite the village's public hall; and the Scalloway Boating Club at Port Arthur.
 Both clubs have modern facilities, including WiFi and large screen TVs.
 Scalloway Boating Club also offers shower and washing facilities to visiting sailors.